skiptools/skip-firebase/README.md

     }
     ```

-    To receive Data-Only push notifications in iOS, connect through the `func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any])` provided natively  in the `UIApplicationDelegate`:
+    To receive Data-Only push notifications in iOS, connect through the `func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any])` provided natively by the `UIApplicationDelegate`:
     ```swift
     #if canImport(UIKit)
     ...